sync-different/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ A short introduction - what is our organization all about?
+🙋‍♀️ A short introduction - At Alterante, our mission is to advance data privacy and security for businesses, organizations, and individuals.

 🌈 Contribution guidelines - how can the community get involved?